Production of Watchmen (2009 film): Moore and Gibbons' involvement

 In November 2006, Zack Snyder said that he hoped to speak to Moore before filming, though the writer had sworn off involvement with film or television productions after his disagreement over the V for Vendetta film adaptation.
 Moore signed a deal to go uncredited on the film, and for his share of the income be given to Gibbons, as he had done on V for Vendetta.
 Before filming began, Snyder said, "[I] totally respect his wishes to not be involved in the movie."
-Moore expressed discontent over the choice of the director, saying that he "had a lot of problems" with the comic book 300 and that, while he had not seen it, he had heard that Snyder's film adaptation was racist, homophobic, and "sublimely stupid".
+Moore expressed discontent over the choice of Snyder, saying that he "had a lot of problems" with the comic book 300 and that, while he had not seen it, he had heard that Snyder's film adaptation was racist, homophobic, and "sublimely stupid".

 In an early interview with Entertainment Weekly's Ken Tucker, Watchmen artist Dave Gibbons said that he thought the time had passed to make a Watchmen movie.
 Gibbons felt that the window to make a Watchmen movie was during the success of the 1989 Batman film.
 When that time passed, Gibbons also told Neon magazine that he was "[…] glad because it wouldn't have been up to the book".
 Gibbons felt it would probably be better adapted as a television series like The Prisoner.
 When given the opportunity, Gibbons enjoyed the script by Alex Tse.
-Gibbons gave Snyder some script advice, which the director accepted.
+Gibbons gave Snyder some script advice, which Snyder accepted.
 He drew licensing art for the film, consulted on merchandise and the webcomics, publicized the film with Snyder, and wrote a tie-in book about the creation of the comic, entitled Watching the Watchmen.
 Moore did not mind Gibbons' involvement and felt it did not have any impact on their friendship.
 Snyder asked Gibbons to draw up a storyboard for the film's altered ending, which the comics' colorist John Higgins also returned to work on.
 Gibbons believed watching the film on DVD would emulate flipping through the book, with viewers pausing or rewinding the film to catch details.